 In other words, if you have flunked the test then you can’t withdraw them.

 However, some colleges request you submit all your scores.
 You should possibly send your four free ones to any college you are applying to that has this policy.
 Sending additional scores is $12.
 So by sending your four free it has saved you $48.
 Try not to have too many schools on your list or your costs will mount.

 There are other costs to consider.
 Don’t be late.
-Late fee is $30.
-Rush orders, if you need your scores to a school in a hurry, is $31.
+The late fee is $30.
+Rush orders, if you need your scores to a school in a hurry, are $31.

 Most students sit the SAT more than once and adding subject tests on top of that, plus actually receiving your scores all adds up.

 There is the possibility of a fee waiver but this must be applied for by a school counselor, so if you think you need financial help don’t leave it until the last minute.

 The whole college application will test you as a student.
 Get as much help as you can from school, home, and externally if needed.
 Nothing worthwhile comes easy.
 Put your head down and get stuck in.